benoit-cty/decentralized_AI/README.md

 # Get money
 iexec wallet getRLC
-=> For ETH, on Kovan you have to go to ask for it on https://gitter.im/kovan-testnet
+=> For ETH, on Kovan you have to go to ask for it on [Kovan faucet](https://gitter.im/kovan-testnet)
 # Check your wallet
 iexec wallet show
 => You need to have ETH and RLC